-In many cases, running may not be the direct cause of back pain.
-Research has shown that elite athletes, including competitive runners, actually experience less back pain than the average person.
+In many cases, running may not be the direct cause of back pain. has shown that elite athletes, including competitive runners, actually experience less back pain than the average person.

 However, running can exacerbate symptoms of back pain, such as:

 Back pain that persists or increases in intensity may be a symptom of an underlying condition.
 Common conditions that cause back pain include hyperlordosis, muscle strains and sprains, and herniated disc.